mlcommons/mlcube/docs/getting-started/mnist.md

 ```

-## Running MNIST MLBox
+## Running MNIST MLCommons-Box
-This tutorial covers the case when MLBox library and MNIST MLBox are cloned from the GitHub repository:
+This tutorial covers the case when both MLCommons-Box library and the MNIST box are cloned from the GitHub repository:
 ```
 git clone https://github.com/mlperf/mlbox ./mlbox cd ./mlbox